Student Life

 (909) 537-5185 Student Affairs website

-The Office of the Vice President for Student Affairs provides administrative leadership within the division and the university to assist students in the attainment of their educational goals.
-This is accomplished through advocacy for the provision of numerous student services as well as the intentional creation of programs and environments that enhance a student's learning, leadership potential, personal responsibility, and career development.
-Specific policies regarding student non-academic and discrimination-related grievances, discipline, and emergency calls for students are administered by this office.
+The Office of the Vice President for Student Affairs provides administrative leadership within the division and the university to assist students in attaining their educational goals.
+This is accomplished through advocacy for providing numerous student services and intentionally creating programs and environments that enhance a student's learning, leadership potential, personal responsibility, and career development.
+This office administers specific policies regarding student non-academic and discrimination-related grievances, discipline, and emergency calls for students.
 A more complete statement on student privacy rights is available in the Academic Regulations and Standards section of the Bulletin of Courses.

 Activities